The War Diary of Lieutenant William L Hayes M C

 That moment was 5.30 am Easter Monday in driving rain and snow.

 28th Bn War Diary 9 April ‘All Companies in position in Assembly Trenches at 3:15 a.m.
 Artillery opened up a few minutes before 5:30 a.m. when Infantry attack commenced.’
 Some were standing knee deep in mud under snow and sleet.

 8.05 a.m. leading battalions (including 28th in centre) moved forward.
 In continued snow and sleet reaching the Arras-

 10.10 a.m.
 Battalions moved on.
-‘D Company 28th….having ‘leap frogged’ their leading Companies (which had been left to complete the mopping up of the Western Section of the village) had also secure the Centre Section of Thelus Village…’ 6th IB WD
+‘D Company 28th….having ‘leap frogged’ their leading Companies (which had been left to complete the mopping up of the Western Section of the village) had also secured the Centre Section of Thelus Village…’ 6th IB WD

 11.10 a.m. the Blue Objective was reached.
 The Barrage was kept stationary at the Blue Line for 1 hour and 24 minutes.
 (6th IB WD) Towards the Brown line they encountered heavy wire.